apollographql/apollo-client-nextjs/packages/nextjs/README.md

 To handle this, you can apply one of three different strategies:

 - use `PreloadQuery` with `useReadyQuery` - `PreloadQuery` will allow for `@defer`red data to fully be transported over
-- remove `@defer` fragments from your query
+- remove `@defer` fragments from your query.
+This will allow you to prerender something in SSR, but the query will restart again in the browser.
-- wait for deferred data to be received
+- wait for deferred data to be received, either using `AccumulateMultipartResponsesLink` or `useSuspenseFragment`, specifically waiting for deferred fragments.

 For this, we ship the two links `RemoveMultipartDirectivesLink` and `AccumulateMultipartResponsesLink`, as well as the `SSRMultipartLink`, which combines both of them into a more convenient-to-use Link.